wprater/guard-qu/README.markdown

 Install the gem:

-    gem install guard-resque
+    gem install guard-qu

 Add it to your Gemfile (inside test group):

-    gem 'guard-resque'
+    gem 'guard-qu'

 Add guard definition to your Guardfile by running this command:

-    guard init resque
+    guard init qu

 ## Usage

 Please read [Guard usage doc](http://github.com/guard/guard#readme).

-I suggest you put the resque guard definition *before* your test/rspec guard if your tests depend on it being active.
+I suggest you put the qu guard definition *before* your test/rspec guard if your tests depend on it being active.

 ## Guardfile

-    guard 'resque', :environment => 'development' do
+    guard 'qu', :environment => 'development' do
       watch(%r{^app/(.+)\.rb$})
       watch(%r{^lib/(.+)\.rb$})
     end